terra-money/docs/docs/full-node/manage-a-terra-validator/set-up-validator.md

 This is a detailed step-by-step guide for setting up a Terra validator.
 Please be aware that while it is easy to set up a rudimentary validating node, running a production-quality validator node with a robust architecture and security features requires an extensive setup.

-For more information on setting up a validator, see [additional resources](./README.md#additional-resources).
+For more information on setting up a validator, see [additional resources](README.md#additional-resources).

 ## Prerequisites

 - You have completed [how to run a full Terra node](../run-a-full-terra-node/README.md), which outlines how to install, connect, and configure a node.
-- You are familiar with [terrad](../../develop/terra-core/terrad/README.md).
+- You are familiar with [terrad](../../develop/how-to/terrad/README.md).
-- you have read through [the validator FAQ](./faq.md)
+- you have read through [the validator FAQ](faq.md)

-## 1. Retrieve the consensus PubKey of your node
+## 1. Retrieve your PubKey

 The consensus PubKey of your node is required to create a new validator.
 Run: